35. Application exercise: version 15

 response.headers['Content-Type'] = 'text/html; charset=utf-8'

-# Return the result
+# we return the result

 return response, status_code

-# Not found - this is an ADS action status code
+# not found - this is an action status code ADS

 redirected = False